leitbogioro/Tools/README.md

 <br />
 <br />

-**--ip-mask "IPv4 subnet musk"**: It must be added with --ip-addr and --ip-gate together, in this situation, --network "static/manual" is automatically assigned.
+**--ip-mask "IPv4 subnet musk"**: It must be added with --ip-addr and --ip-gate together, in this situation, --network "static/manual" is automatically assigned, can only accept prefix number transmit.
+IPv4 CIDR Calculator: https://www.vultr.com/resources/subnet-calculator/
 <br />
 <br />